Mohamed Fayek: Career and arrest

 Fayek worked as an intelligence officer and was part of the Free Officers Movement which ended the reign of King Farouk in 1952.
 Fayek headed the Bureau of Gamal Abdel Nasser after Nasser became the President of Egypt and was his legal adviser for African and Asian affairs.
-Between 1955 to 1966 Fayek was the head of the African Affairs Bureau attached to the Presidency.
+Between 1955 and 1966 Fayek was the head of the African Affairs Bureau attached to the Presidency.
 He also served as the vice-president of the Egyptian Committee for Afro-Asian Solidarity.

 In June 1967 Fayek was appointed minister of national guidance and headed the Egyptian delegation to the African Summit in September 1967.
 He was elected to the People's Assembly in 1968 and served there for two terms representing the Kasr El Nil constituency of Cairo.
 He became minister of information in 1968 which he held until April 1970.
 When Fayek was in office the Six-Day War between the United Arab Republic (UAR) composed of Egypt, Jordan and Syria and Israel occurred, and the UAR was defeated which led to the resignation of Gamal Abdel Nasser.
 Just before his resignation Nasser told Fayek that he would be tried and hanged in the middle of Cairo.
 During the same period a Bureau of African Affairs was formed to support the African liberation movements against former colonial countries and headed by Fayek.
 Mohamed Hassanein Heikal replaced Fayek as minister of information.

 Next Fayek served as the minister of state for foreign affairs between April 1970 and May 1971.
 On 13 May 1971 Fayek resigned from the post with three other cabinet members.
 President Anwar Sadat, successor of Nasser, was informed about their resignations by Ashraf Marwan, son-in-law of Gamal Abdel Nasser, at his home.
 These officials are called the May group which was consisted of the Nasser supporters.
 Fayek had been the head of Bureau of African Affairs during his tenure as the minister of state for foreign affairs.
 He was removed from office by the President Sadat and was also arrested because of his alleged involvement in the planning of a coup against Sadat.
 He was jailed for ten years.

 Following his release from the prison Fayek assumed various positions in the organizations such as Arab Organization for Human Rights.
 One of his posts in the organization was the special rapporteur on refugees, asylum seekers, internally displaced persons and migrants in Africa.
+He also headed a publishing company entitled Dar Al Mustaqbal Al Arabi (Arab Future Publishing House) which publishes work by liberal scholars and writers such as Galal Amin, Ismail Sabri Abdullah and Edwar al-Kharrat.

 As of 2011 Fayek was serving as the chairman of the Egyptian Ombudsman Office.
 He was also the chairman of the board of directors of Al Arabi, a Nasserist newspaper.
 He is the president of the Egyptian National Council for Human Rights, the chairman of the Nile Valley Family Association and a board member of the Boutros Ghali Foundation.